 Safe bet: Eyelash serums with peptides, such as Revitalash or Rapidlash

 The manufacturers of these products use so-called peptides in their lash serums.
 Customers who have used these lash serums claim in their reviews that their lashes look longer and more healthy.
 We, however, have not heard of any clinical studies that prove the effectiveness of peptides in lengthening eyelashes.
 We regard lash serums with peptides rather as an intermediate product between a lash conditioner and an eyelash growth serum.
-Lash serums with peptides are allowed in the European Union.
+Lash serums with peptides are allowed in the European Union and the US.